smfelixchoi/smfelixchoi/README.md

 - Review and Implementation of Deep Learning Algorithms.
   - **Gradient Descent**, Multi-Layer Perceptron, Convolutional Neural Networks (Basics and **some models**), **Recurrent Neural Networks**, Auto Encoder, Variational Auto Encoder, **Generative Adversarial Networks** (My works are shown in bold.)

+### All-about-DL, All-about-DRL
+- These repositories contain materials about what I learned and studied about deep learning and deep reinforcement learning (in progress).

 <!--
 **smfelixchoi/smfelixchoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.